 The Rathje kitchen is located on the first floor and has a stove, an oven, a fridge and a microwave.
 The lounges on the second and third floors have an attached pantry with microwaves and sinks.

 Rathje has a trunk room located in the basement which is used for storage.

 Rathje Hall hosts a laundry facility in its basement, which has several washers and dryers that can be operated using campus cash from a student's P-Card.

 Rathje Hall has a computer lab with black and white printing facilities located on its first floor.

 Rathje has a recycling room on the first floor.

-Rathje Hall is the northernmost of the East Campus residence halls located between 8th and 10th Avenues.
+Rathje Hall is the northernmost of the East Campus residence halls.
+This residence hall was named to honor Frank Rathje '50 for his generosity and commitment to both the College and the town of Grinnell.
 Rathje Hall helps frame the east edge of campus along East Street.
 A roofed loggia connects the Iowa limestone halls, and a grove of trees and a new garden area border the residence halls.
 Ground floor public spaces are designed to encourage interaction among the students.
-The new residence halls were designed by William Rawn Associates to complement, but not duplicate, the dormitories President John H.T.
-Main built more than 90 years ago.
+The new residence halls were designed by William Rawn Associates to complement, but not duplicate, the dormitories President Main built more than 90 years ago.